What is Kosher? Meaning, Rules & Certification Explained

 Understanding Kosher: Meaning, Rules & Certification

-Kosher refers to foods and ingredients that comply with Jewish dietary laws (Kashrut).
-These rules define which foods are permissible and how they must be prepared, processed, and handled under rabbinical supervision.
+Kosher refers to food and ingredients prepared according to Jewish dietary laws, known as Kashrut.
+These rules define which foods are permitted, how they must be processed, and how contamination between different food categories is avoided under Rabbinical supervision.

 Key Principles of Kosher Laws

-• Separation of Meat and Dairy: Meat and dairy must never be mixed or consumed together.
+• Separation of Meat & Dairy: These cannot be mixed or processed together.

-• Permitted Animals: Only specific animals like cows, sheep, and poultry are kosher.
-Pork and shellfish are prohibited.
+• Permitted Animals: Only specific animals like cows, goats, and poultry.

-• Kosher Certification: Products carrying a kosher symbol (hechsher) meet the required standards.
+• Kosher Certification: Products carry a Kosher symbol (Hechsher).

 Who Issues Kosher Certificates?